ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/data-structures/slides.md

 - Is it **better** to sort and then search?
 Can that be **faster** that a clever sort?

-- Sadly, it is **not** possible to sort with a **sub-linear** time complexity!
+- Well, may be possible to **amortize** the cost of sorting for many searches!

-- Sometimes it is possible to **amortize** the cost of sorting for many searches
+- With that said, it is **not** possible to sort with a **sub-linear** time complexity!

-- Understanding sorting algorithms available in Python:
+- Understanding sorting algorithms available or implemented in Python:

     - **Selection sort** operates in $\theta(n^2)$ and is thus **quadratic**